We use affiliate links. They let us sustain ourselves at no cost to you.

 Web Scraping vs API

 Web scraping is not the only method for getting data from websites.
 In fact, it’s not even the default one.
-The preferred approach is using an API.
+The preferred approach is to use an API.

 An API, or application programming interface, provides a method to interact with a certain website or app programmatically.
-Websites like reddit.com have APIs that allow anyone to download their contents.
+Websites like G2 have official APIs for downloading their data.

 So, the main difference between web scraping and an API is that the former gives better access to data: whatever you can see in your browser, you can get.
-However, web scraping often happens without websites knowing about it.
+However, web scraping is often carried out without websites knowing about it.
 And when they do find out, they’re not very happy about it.

 Choosing the Best Web Scraping Tool for the Job

 There’s no shortage of web scraping tools in the market.
 If you want, you can even scrape with Microsoft Excel.
 Should you, though?
 Probably not.
-Web scraping tools can be divided into three categories: 1) custom-built, 2) ready-made, and 3) web scraping APIs.
+Web scraping tools can be divided into four categories: 1) custom-built, 2) ready-made, 3) web scraping APIs, and 4) AI web scrapers.

-One way to go about scraping is to build a scraper yourself.
+The most basic way is to build a scraper yourself.
 There are relevant libraries and frameworks in various programming languages, but web scraping with Python and Node.js are the most popular approaches.
 Here’s why:

-- Python is very easy to read, and you don’t need to compile code.
-It has many great performing web scraping libraries and other tools catered to any web scraping project you can think of.
+• Python is very easy to read, and you don’t need to compile code.
+It has many high-performing web scraping libraries and other tools catered to any web scraping project you can think of.
 Python is used by both beginners and advanced users and has a strong community support.

-- Node.js is written in JavaScript.
+• Node.js is based on JavaScript.
 It’s asynchronous by default, so it can handle concurrent requests.
 That means it works best in situations when you need to scrape multiple pages.
-Node.js is simple to deploy and has great-performing tools for dynamic scraping.
+Node.js is simple to deploy and has high-performing tools for dynamic scraping.

 If you’re already familiar with, let’s say, PHP, you can use the skills for web scraping as well.

 The middle ground between the first two categories is web scraping APIs.
-They have a steeper learning curve than visual scrapers but are more extensible.
 In essence, these APIs handle proxies and the web scraping logic, so that you can extract data by making a simple API call to the provider’s infrastructure.

 For those looking for additional support, the growing popularity of ChatGPT has made it a helpful tool in web scraping.
 While not perfect, it can write simple code and explain the logic behind it.
 It’s great for beginners learning the ropes or experienced scrapers looking to refine their skills.